Harry Bramma: Life and career

-Bramma was educated at Bradford Grammar School and his early musical education included organ lessons under Melville Cook, organist of Leeds Parish Church.
-He went on to read theology and music at Oxford University from 1955 to 1960, studying as organ scholar of Pembroke College.
-He graduated Bachelor of Arts in 1958 and Master of Arts in 1960.
+Bramma was born in Shipley on 11 November 1936 and educated at Bradford Grammar School.
+His early musical education included organ lessons under Melville Cook, the organist of Leeds Parish Church.
+From 1955, he attended Oxford University, reading theology and music, and studying as organ scholar of Pembroke College with Bernard Rose.
+He graduated as Bachelor of Arts in 1958 and Master of Arts in 1960.

-Bramma initially started a career in teaching, and held the post of director of music at the King Edward VI School, Retford 1961–63.
-In 1963 he took the job as assistant organist at Worcester Cathedral, under Christopher Robinson, also becoming director of music at the King's School, Worcester in 1965.
-Bramma's students at the King's School included a number of noted musicians, among them Nicholas Cleobury, Stephen Cleobury, Andrew Millington, Jonathan Nott, Adrian Partington and Geoffrey Webber.
+Bramma started a career in teaching as director of music at the King Edward VI School, Retford from 1961 to 1963.
+In 1963 he took the position as assistant organist at Worcester Cathedral, under Christopher Robinson, also becoming director of music at the King's School, Worcester, in 1965.
+Bramma's students at the King's School included a number of noted musicians, among them Nicholas Cleobury, Stephen Cleobury, Jonathan Darlington, Stephen Darlington, Andrew Millington, Jonathan Nott, Adrian Partington and Geoffrey Webber.
+He recorded with the Worcester Cathedral Choir, both as conductor and organist, including music by Edward Elgar.